Tim Smith (basketball): Professional

-Smith did not get selected in the 2006 NBA Draft so he took his game abroad to play professionally.
+Smith did not get selected in the 2006 NBA draft so he took his game abroad to play professionally.
 In his first season, he played for ETHA Engomis in Cyprus Basketball Division 1.
 He started all 10 games that he played in, but was then waived and signed with Al Jeish Army in Syria.
 However, he never appeared in a game for this club.
 The following year (2007–08) Smith signed with Gothia Basket in the Swedish Basketball League.
 In 11 games played, all of which he started, he averaged 17.9 points, 3.3 assists and 1.9 steals per game.

-His best season in his relatively young professional career, however, occurred in 2008–09 as a member of Ciudad de Vigo Básquet in Spain's Liga Española de Baloncesto.
+His best season across his professional career, occurred in 2008–09 as a member of Ciudad de Vigo Básquet in Spain's Liga Española de Baloncesto.
 Smith started all 30 games, averaged 15.5 points, 3.9 assists and 1.7 steals en route to being named to the Eurobasket.com Spanish LEB Silver All-Defensive Team.
 He helped the team move up to the LEB Gold Division for the 2009–10, of which he played for them again.
 Smith signed a contract to play for BSC Raiffeisen Panthers Fürstenfeld in Austria for the 2010–11 season.